Gaius-Augustus/BRAKER/README.md

     (a) GeneMark requires a valid hidden key file in your home directory (`~/.gm_key`).
 The fiel expires after 200 days.
 Please check whether you have a valid key file before reporting an issue about this.
 Also, BRAKER may issue a WARNING that GeneMark is likely going to file due to limited extrinsic evidence.
 If you see that warning, please don't open an issue but try a different approach towards annotating your genome.
 For example, you can add more evidence data, you can try the protein mapping pipeline approach, you can try running `--esmode` without extrinsic evidence, ...

     (b) GeneMark by default only uses contigs longer than 50k for training.
 If you have a highly fragmented assembly, this might lead to "no data" for training.
 You can override the default minimal length by setting the BRAKER argument `--min_contig=10000`.

+-   *BRAKER cannot find the Augustus script XYZ...*

+    Update Augustus from github with `git clone https://github.com/Gaius-Augustus/Augustus.git`.
+Do not use Augustus from other sources.
+BRAKER is highly dependent on an up-to-date Augustus.
+Augustus releases happen rather rarely, updates to the Augustus scripts folder occur rather frequently.

+-   *Does BRAKER depend on Python3?*

+    Partially.
+The options `-{}-{}make_hub` and `-{}-{}UTR` will require Python3.
+The general required for Python3 for generating e.g. the protein sequence output file can be disabled with `--skipGetAnnoFromFasta`.
+So, if you use BRAKER with `--skipGetAnnoFromFasta` and not with `-{}-{}make_hub` and `-{}-{}UTR`, BRAKER does not require Python3.
+The python scripts employed by BRAKER are not compatible with Python2.

 Citing BRAKER and software called by BRAKER
 =============================================